whoiselene/AURA/README.md

 To run the project on your machine, perform the following commands in the workspace directory:

+_You need to have npm installed on your machine_

 1.  **Install dependencies:**
     ```bash
     npm install